La Paz, Bolivia – At the Top of the World and in the Heart of the Witches’ Market

 Eager to see La Paz up close, we set off on foot through the city centre.
 Wandering through narrow streets rich with the scent of herbs and spices, we arrive at the Mercado de las Brujas, or Witches’ Market, run by Bolivia’s traditional witch doctors, the yatiris, easily recognised by their black hats.
 The cobblestone lanes lie just off Calle Sagárnaga.
 This market is a vibrant centre of Aymara culture, offering traditional Andean handicrafts, colourful textiles, and a glimpse into the world of secret magic.

-Shops overflow with all kinds of curiosities, from carved figurines to bundles of herbs, hanging from walls and ceilings.
-Most striking are the dried llama foetuses, often displayed by the dozen along the street.
+Shops overflow with all kinds of curiosities, from carved figurines to bundles of herbs that hang densely from the walls and ceilings, creating an almost ritualistic atmosphere.
+Among the most striking are the dried llama foetuses, often displayed by the dozen along the street.
 When building a new house, many Bolivians bury a llama foetus under the foundation, as it is believed to bring good fortune.
 This offering is made to Pachamama, Mother Earth, and is considered an act of white magic.

 Baby llamas and llama foetuses are popular in The Witches’ Market in La Paz | Photo: Travel In Culture

-We wander through the La Paz Witches’ Market, constantly astonished by what we see.
+Wandering through the La Paz Witches’ Market, we are constantly astonished by what we see.
 A wide range of dried products is for sale here, alongside many other curious objects, including magic amulets, items inspired by Inca mythology, and spell kits.
 It is not immediately obvious what the intended use of these peculiar and mystical items is, but the vast majority are connected to offerings for luck, love, and health.

-Black magic intended to curse or harm someone is said to exist here as well.
-Spell boxes, amulets, mystic figures, owl feathers, stones, dried frogs and snakes, pink candies, and an array of powders with supposed supernatural power are all displayed alongside more tourist-friendly handcrafted goods, such as woven bags, alpaca sweaters, ceramics, and dolls in traditional indigenous style.
+Black magic intended to curse or harm someone is also said to be practised here.
+Spell boxes, amulets, mystic figures, owl feathers, stones, dried frogs and snakes, pink candies, and an array of powders with supposed supernatural power are displayed alongside more tourist-friendly handcrafted goods, such as woven bags, alpaca sweaters, ceramics, and dolls in traditional indigenous style.
 For us, exploring this unique market is one of the most captivating things we do in La Paz on our travel through Bolivia.

 Travel Guide to Bolivia: Powders, amulets & magic at the Witches’ Market in La Paz